Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

 > **Bounds Checking:** Array indices are **not** bounds-checked at runtime.
 Accessing an out-of-bounds index results in **undefined behavior**.

 **Additional Safety Considerations:**
 - **Floating-point indices:** While the language accepts floating-point values for array indices and sizes (in dynamic allocation), they are truncated toward zero, not rounded.
-Use explicit rounding operations (`floor`, `ceil`, `round`) if you need specific rounding behavior before passing values to array operations.
+Use explicit rounding operations (`floor`, `ceil`, `round`) if you need specific rounding behavior before passing values to array operations (note `round` is nearest with halfway cases away from zero).
 - **Negative sizes/indices:** Passing negative values to dynamic allocation or using negative array indices (which can result from truncating negative floats like `-1.5` → `-1`) will cause undefined behavior.

 ##### **4.3.4.
 Array Scope and Persistence**